rcl-cloud-apps/docs/installation/phplist.md

 ![image](../images/installation/phplist-google-security-app.PNG)

-You may need to also resolve Gmail security issues by clicking 'Yest, it was me'
+You may need to also resolve Gmail security issues by clicking 'Yes, it was me' link

 ![image](../images/installation/phplist-google-security-alert.PNG)

 ## Start Using the Application

-- Login to the admin Portal and start using the application
+- Login to the admin Portal and start using the web application

 ![image](../images/installation/phplist-admin-portal.PNG)